Connecticut Technical High School System

 Courses and Credit Recommendations

-- Pharmacology for Medical Assistants (Non-Lab) - 3 credits, Lower Level
+- Pharmacology for Medical Assistants (Non-Lab) (3 credits, lower division level)

-- Anatomy and Physiology for Medical Assistants (Non-Lab) - 3 credits, Lower Level
+- Anatomy and Physiology for Medical Assistants (Non-Lab) (3 credits, lower division level)

 Source of Records